SuperPenguin/charting-library-flutter/README.md

 ![flutter-assets](./docs/images/flutter-assets.png)

+4. Add folder to your `pubspec.yaml` assets list, you need to specify all subfolder as well check example `pubspec.yaml`.
-4. Run flutter app on your devices.
+5. Run flutter app on your devices.

 ## (Optional) Adding new types/class